 - TotalEnergies will purchase 30,000 metric tons of green hydrogen annually from 2030.

-- Germany's hydrogen network will connect production and consumption sites by 2032.
+- The hydrogen network will connect production sites and industrial centers by 2032.

 Agreement Overview